 Aortic stenosis may be mild, moderate, or severe.
 It depends on how much of the blood is blocked.
 The condition may get worse over time.
 It may also occur with other heart problems or conditions.

 Moderate to severe aortic stenosis may affect the heart and blood vessels in these ways:

 Over time, the left ventricle becomes larger and can’t pump blood to the body very well.

 The coronary arteries that send blood to the heart muscle may not get enough blood.

 A child can be born with aortic stenosis.
 This means the aortic valve didn’t form as it should before birth.
 Sometimes this problem is caused by a genetic problem.
 But most of the time, the cause for this isn’t known.
 In older children, aortic stenosis may occur after an untreated strep infection.

-The symptoms of aortic stenosis vary, depending on how old your child is.
+The symptoms of aortic stenosis vary depending on how old your child is.
 They also vary by how severe the blockage is.
 For example, a child with mild aortic stenosis may have few symptoms.
-Or he or she may not have any symptoms.
+Or they may not have any symptoms.
 Symptoms may not show up until adulthood.
 Or a baby may have trouble feeding and may not gain weight.
 With severe (critical) aortic stenosis, a baby is very ill.

 Severe aortic stenosis may cause: